FDA head calls for inquiry into Alzheimer's drug review

 The FDA has faced intense backlash since approving the drug, which costs $56,000 a year and requires monthly IVs.

 Aduhelm hasn’t been shown to reverse or significantly slow the disease.
 But the FDA said that its ability to reduce clumps of plaque in the brain is likely to slow dementia.
+More than two dozen other drugs have previously tried that approach without yielding positive results.
 Biogen is required to conduct a follow-up study to definitively answer whether it really works.
 Other Alzheimer’s drugs only temporarily ease symptoms.

 Woodcock has been serving as the agency’s acting commissioner since January.
 Previously she spent more than 25 years directing the agency’s drug center.
 While widely respected among government and drug industry circles, she has also been criticized for often pushing aggressively to approve new therapies, even when their benefits aren't certain.